 82-page thread (88 posts), includes a 3-pronged *training* part, then a full 5 cases sorted by difficulty (Simplest, Simpler, Simple, Less Simple, Least Simple), all of them truly jaw-dropping, with the last one's solution fully breaking into unexplored ground by producing new results never seen or published before.

-23-page thread (20 posts), this is the "first page" of a new S&SMC inaugurating the "Second Season" of S&SMCs after an 8-year hiatus.
+22-page thread (28 posts), this is a new S&SMC inaugurating the "Second Season" of S&SMCs after an 8-year hiatus.
 It asks you to find and explore some very special constants that have an amazing, unexpected quasi-integer-powers property.
 High on math value as well as entertainment.

-12-page thread (20 posts), the first page of a new "April 1st Spring Special" after a mere 10-year hiatus, structured around a Main Course and 4 Desserts, dealing with recognizing prime numbers, inaccurate inverse functions and much more.
+17-page thread (37 posts), a new "April 1st Spring Special" after a mere 10-year hiatus, structured around a Main Course and 4 Desserts, dealing with recognizing prime numbers, inaccurate inverse functions and much more.

-29-page thread (20 posts), first page of a "Star Wars"-themed S&SMC #23 "May the 4th Be With You" Special, featuring 6 Steps leading you from a newbie padawan to a deserved promotion to Jedi Knight should you manage to solve them all, which will require overcoming difficult limits and much thinking out of the box to succeed.
+33-page thread (50 posts), a "Star Wars"-themed S&SMC #23 "May the 4th Be With You" Special, featuring 6 Steps leading you from a newbie padawan to a deserved promotion to Jedi Knight should you manage to solve them all, which will require overcoming difficult limits and much thinking out of the box to succeed.

-15-page thread (20 posts), first page of a new "Spring Special" S&SMC#24, this time a 5-tier to give you all a chance to put to good use both your favorite HP calculator and your programming ingenuity.
+35-page thread (47 posts), a new "Spring Special" S&SMC#24, this time a 5-tier to give you all a chance to put to good use both your favorite HP calculator and your programming ingenuity.
 The tiers are, in approximate order of difficulty: Noob, Beginner, Intermediate, Advanced and Guru.
 Try them all and see what's your top one !

 7-page thread (15 posts), first simple challenge, on how to get a given value under severe restrictions.